Every November, in anticipation of the upcoming Thanksgiving holiday, I start thinking about gratitude.

 The journals are very easy to make and are the perfect craft for your older child, tween, or even teen.

-*Disclaimer – This post contains Amazon Affiliate links.
+Disclaimer – This post contains Amazon Affiliate and other affiliate links.
 Please see my disclosure for more details.

 Extend the fun:

 Make one journal for the whole family to share.
 Take turns sharing all the things you are grateful for.

 Share your journals at the dinner table or at bedtime.
 Use the time to talk about gratitude and give thanks together.

 No child is too young!
 Start the conversation with your little one and help them find things they are grateful for.
 Record all their ideas in this little journal and remember to include the date.
 Ten years from now, you’ll love and treasure all their thoughts.